leofuria/paged-list/README.md

 ## Installation

-The Components are available through [GitHub Packages][github.releases], you only need to download and add the project with Gradle dependency.
+The Component is available through [GitHub Packages][github.releases], you just need to download or import as below and add the project with Gradle dependency.

 ### Import with Gradle